 - Are we emitting toxic stuff into our ecosystem at a rate and/or quantity that will destroy the system, and possibly, our own well-being?

 Sustainable business practices ask these questions, and attempt to integrate the ideas behind these questions into better decision-making processes and strategies.

 I’ll use my business as an example.
 As a clothing designer/maker who intends to create jobs where I live and work, I am very interested in the social and economic impacts of my actions.
 As a clothing designer who wants to utilize ‘clean’ textiles that will not negatively affect me or my workers or my customers, I insist on using natural fiber textiles, minimum impact dying and printing technologies, and ethical sources for those textiles.
 As a clothing designer who does not want to ‘dump’ more waste into the environment, I re-use, re-purpose, re-cycle as much of my fabric scraps as I possibly can, by donating them to schools and children’s organizations for art projects, or to other artists and craftspeople for their creative uses.
-Tip of the iceberg – more to come in my next blog!

 I leave you with one thought: How might you, as a business person, fashion advocate, or creative (designer, maker, etc.), apply sustainability principles to your life/career/business/industry?